gjr80/weewx-averages/readme.txt

-Averages - weewx extension that calculates monthly averages and generates JSON format file suitable for plotting these averages using Highcharts.
+Averages - weewx extension that calculates temperature and rainfall monthly averages and generates JSON format file suitable for plotting these averages using Highcharts.

-The Averages extension consists of a weewx Search List Extension (SLE) that calculates the monthly averages, a skin that generates JSON format data file containing the monthly averages data and an example HTML page that displays a monthly averages plot using Highcharts.
+The Averages extension consists of a weewx Search List Extension (SLE) that calculates the monthly averages, a skin that generates JSON format data file containing the monthly averages data and an example HTML page and supporting javascript that displays a monthly temperature and rainfall averages plot using Highcharts.

 Pre-Requisites